Chilled Watercress and Pea Soup with Lemon Oil, Chilli and Pine Kernels

 - Cut the chilli in half and remove the seeds.
 Taste to see how hot it is then finely slice however much you think you will need for 4 portions.

 - Before serving, place 4 bowls in the fridge to chill.
 When ready to serve, divide the soup between bowls.
-Drizzle 1 ½ tbsp of lemon oil over each bowl, then top with pine nuts and the chopped chilli.
+Drizzle 1 ½ tbsp of lemon oil over each bowl, then top with pine kernels and the chopped chilli.